 🍝 Italy

 Rome, Venice, Amalfi, Tuscany.
 Italy is a European honeymoon classic, and for good reason.
 4G coverage is very good in major cities.
 If you're also going to Paris or Greece on the same trip, a regional plan for Europe will cover everything without changing eSIMs.
-Check our eSIM Europe collection.
+Check out our eSIM Europe collection.

 🗼 Paris, France